Altinn/altinn-studio-docs/content/altinn-studio/designer/build-app/expressions/_index.en.md

 ---
-title: Expressions
+title: Build Expressions in Altinn Studio
 linktitle: Expressions
-weight: 7
+weight: 8
-toc: true
+description: How to build expressions with Altinn Studio.
 ---

 This documentation will describe _how_ to build expressions connected to component fields using the Expressions tool in